Despite loss, Beto O’Rourke’s run reveals a changing Texas

 But Republicans’ big margins shrank in a number of places.

 Typically easy wins in five congressional districts around Austin, Dallas and Houston were sliced to within 5 percentage points this time.
 The driving social conservative force in the Legislature, Lt.
 Gov. Dan Patrick, won just over 51 percent of the vote in his first election since pushing a failed North Carolina-style “bathroom bill” that would have required transgender people to use public bathrooms that correspond with the sex on their birth certificate.
+Not surviving, however, was a Republican who carried the bill in the House.

 Texas’ last big Republican county, around Fort Worth, also crumbled at the top of the ticket.
 Fort Worth is “Cowtown,” with stockyards and a cowboy image that stands in contrast to Texas’ other big and increasingly liberal cities.
 Of Texas’ five largest counties — the others around Dallas, Houston, San Antonio and Austin — Tarrant County was the only one President Donald Trump carried in 2016, doing so by 57,000 votes.